When it comes to making money quickly, it’s hard to beat food delivery jobs.

 Can You Do Postmates and Uber Eats at the Same Time?

 You can work for Uber Eats and Postmates simultaneously.
-In fact, working for multiple delivery platforms at once is an effective way to increase your hourly earnings.
+In fact, working for multiple delivery apps at once is an effective way to increase your hourly earnings.

 The trick is to run both apps at the same time to potentially get order requests on both delivery apps.
 Once you get a request that’s worth accepting, you can turn off the other app while you head to the restaurant.